-Using CVS
+Using SVN

-CVS is a version control system, which allows you to keep old versions of files (usually source code), log of when, and why changes occurred, and who made them, etc. Unlike the simpler systems, CVS does not just operate on one file at a time or one directory at a time, but operates on hierarchical collections of directories consisting of version controlled files.
-CVS helps to manage releases and to control the concurrent editing of source files among multiple authors.
-CVS can be obtained from http://www.cyclic.com.
+SVN is a version control system, which allows you to keep old versions of files (usually source code), log of when, and why changes occurred, and who made them, etc. SVN does not just operate on one file at a time or one directory at a time, but operates on hierarchical collections of directories consisting of version controlled files.
+SVN helps to manage releases and to control the concurrent editing of source files among multiple authors.
+SVN can be obtained from http://subversion.apache.org, but is usually available on workstations, or can be easily installed using a package manager.